Strata By-Laws

 (o) install, or permit any occupant of his or her strata lot or a visitor or invitee of the owner or occupant to install, any hanging plants or baskets or other hanging items within three feet of a patio, balcony, deck, roof deck or terrace railing line;

-(p) give, or permit any occupant of his or her strata lot to give, any keys, combinations, security cards or other means of access to the building, the parking facility or common areas in the development to any person other than a contractor, strata corporation representative or occupant or guest of the strata lot permitted by these bylaws;
+(p) make duplicate, or permit any occupant of his or her strata lot to make duplicate, of any keys, combinations, security cards, fobs, or other means of access to the building, the parking facility or common areas in the development without the approval from Strata Council.

 (q) feed or permit any occupant of his or her strata lot or a visitor or invitee of the owner or occupant to feed, pigeons, gulls or other birds, squirrels, rodents or other animals from a strata lot or anywhere on or in close proximity to the common property or any limited common property, but this will not apply to a pet permitted to be kept in a strata lot pursuant to these bylaws and the rules made hereunder, which pet will be fed only in a strata lot;